Jase Mathews

 NFL Outlook

-Given his high four-star rating, verified measurements, and on-field production, Mathews possesses a significant NFL ceiling.
-His combination of size, ball skills, and physicality profiles well to the next level.
-If he makes a full recovery from his knee injury and continues to develop, he projects as a potential Day 2 (Rounds 2-3) NFL Draft selection.
+Given his 4-star, top-100 national ranking and well-rounded skill set, Mathews has a clear path to the NFL.
+His size, ball skills, and physicality are highly coveted at the next level.
+If he makes a full recovery from his knee injury and continues to develop his route-running, he projects as a potential early-to-mid-round NFL Draft selection.

 Best Fit